Batik Solo step by step

 Then the coloring process is carried out.

-Prepare the dye in a bucket, then dip the fabric in the dye solution.
+Prepare the dye in a bucket, then dip the fabric into the solution.

 The first coloring process is on the part that is not covered with wax.